Saveh: Legends

 According to Iranian tradition, the Magi who visited the infant Jesus traveled from Saveh, and are buried among its ruins.
 Marco Polo described the tombs of the Magi in his travel book, Il Milione:

 In Persia is the city of Saba, from which the Three Magi set out... and in this city they are buried, in three very large and beautiful monuments, side by side.
 And above them there is a square building, beautifully kept.
 The bodies are still entire, with hair and beard remaining.
 (Book i).

-Saveh is said to have possessed one of the greatest libraries in the Middle East, until its destruction by the Mongols during their first invasion of Iran.
+Saveh is said to have possessed one of the greatest libraries in West Asia, until its destruction by the Mongols during their first invasion of Iran.

 Another legend about Saveh is the Lake of Saveh.
 It is a lake which is said to have been located near the city.
 According to the legend mentioned in historical Persian texts, this lake dried out on the night of the birth of Muhammad.
 A recent investigation in the Zarand area between Tehran and Saveh has revealed some evidence of the existence of this lake in Zarand Plain.

 Politics

-In 2004, Saveh became only the second city in the history of the Islamic Republic to appoint a woman as mayor.
+In 2004, Saveh became the second city in the history of the Islamic Republic to appoint a woman as mayor.